f5devcentral/f5-cloudservicednslab/README.rst

 Now let’s test the new proximity rule.
 This can be done either via the Opera browser or via your computer’s **Command Prompt** (see the next section).

-   `1.` Open the Opera browser, copy LBR name (“auction."your zone name"”) in **Load balanced record properties** and paste into your browser.
+   `1.` Open the Opera browser, copy FQDN name (“auction."your zone name"”) in **Load balanced record properties** and paste into your browser.
 You will get to one of three available IP endpoints of the “america” pool.

    .. figure:: _figures/50.png

    `2.` Let’s now test the EU proximity rule.
 Click **VPN** and select **Europe**.
-This will simulate your entering http://auction.cloudservicesdemo.net/ from Europe.
+This will simulate your entering BuyTime Website from Europe.

    .. figure:: _figures/8.png